top of page

 Hours have been provided by the preceptor.
 Hours are subject to change at the preceptor’s discretion, but the minimum total hours will remain approximately the same.

 What you will do: This is an outpatient experience under the supervision of a board-certified cardiologist who is Clinical Associate Professor at Albert Einstein College of Medicine.
-He holds hospital privileges at the Jack D. Weiler Hospital of the Albert Einstein College of Medicine where he is involved in the education of cardiology fellows through hospital rounds and lectures.
-He is also on staff at Montefiore Medical Center, Jacobi Hospital, Mt.
+The preceptor holds hospital privileges at the Jack D. Weiler Hospital of the Albert Einstein College of Medicine and is involved in the education of cardiology fellows through hospital rounds and lectures.
+The attending is also on staff at Montefiore Medical Center, Jacobi Hospital, Mt.
 Sinai Hospital, and Columbia Presbyterian Hospital.

-Over his 30 plus years in cardiovascular medicine, he has made contributions in multiple areas, including patient care, teaching, and research.
-He is accomplished in research and is the recipient of many grants.
-He has published extensively in journals and books and enjoys serving as a reviewer for cardiology journals.
+Over 30 plus years in cardiovascular medicine, the attending has made contributions in multiple areas, including patient care, teaching, and research.
+The physician is accomplished in research and is the recipient of many grants.
+The attending has published extensively in journals and books and enjoys serving as a reviewer for cardiology journals.

 After a few days of observation, you will take on an increasing role in patient care (please note that this is not a shadowing observership; you will be actively involved in patient care).
 This includes the following: